-The famous St. Basil's Cathedral was commissioned by Ivan the Terrible and built between 1555 and 1561.
+The famous St. Basil's Cathedral was commissioned by Ivan the Terrible to commemorate his successful miliary campaign against the Tartar Mongols in 1552, and built between 1555 and 1561.
 Legend has it that on completion of the church the Tsar ordered the architect, Postnik Yakovlev, to be blinded to prevent him from ever creating anything to rival its beauty again.
-The cathedral was built to commemorate Ivan the Terrible's successful military campaign against the Tartar Mongols ...
+St. Basil's ...

 Gorky Park has children's play areas, fun fairs, various rides and an enormous Ferris Wheel which provides spectacular views of the city.
 There is also the original Buran spacecraft for the kids to take part in the "Cosmic Experience".
 During the winter the footpaths flood over and freeze, which allow ice-stating around the park, and also an annual ice sculpture competition!

-The imposing home of the internationally-famed Bolshoi ballet was constructed in 1824 by Osip Bove, though the company itself was begun in 1773 as a dancing school for the Moscow Orphanage.
-For much of its history the Bolshoi was overshadowed by the Mariinsky Theatre in St. Petersburg, but with Moscow''s restoration as the capital in 1918 it gained pre-eminence.
-For most of the last three decades ...
+The imposing home of the internationally-famed Bolshoi ballet was constructed in 1824 by Osip Bove, though the company itself began in 1773 as a dancing school for the Moscow Orphanage.
+For much of its history the Bolshoi was overshadowed by the Mariinsky Theatre in St. Petersburg, but with Moscow's restoration as the capital in 1918 it gained pre-eminence.
+For most of the last thr...

-Red Square (Krasnaya Ploschad) separates the Kremlin from the merchant quarter of Kitay-Gorod.
-It is the most famous square in the country (and arguably the world) and all the major streets in the city gravitate towards it.
-Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the squ...
+Red Square separates the Kremlin from the merchant quarter of Kitay-Gorod.
+It is the most famous square in the country, and arguably the world, and all the major streets in the city gravitate towards it.
+Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the square, ...

-The hotel offers a great selection of restaurants within the hotel.
-It also offers a small selection of shops such as a pharmacy, news agents and gift shop.
+The hotel offers a great selection of restaurants as well as a small selection of shops including; a pharmacy, newsagents and gift shop.

-This hotel aslo has the added benefit of a swimming pool, (240 sq.m.) is considered the biggest indoor hotel swimming-pool in Moscow with water slides and Jacuzzi.
+This hotel also has the added benefit of a swimming pool - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.

-The Venice Restaurant at the Hotel offers Buffet breakfast with an extensive menu of English and French breakfast dishes available for the hotel guests from 7am to 10 am.
+The Venice Restaurant at the hotel offers a continental buffet breakfast with an extensive menu, available for the hotel guests from 7am to 10 am.

 ibis Moscow Paveletskaya